-Pre-pandemic, MRC LID arranged a formal, two-day, in-person interview process.
+MRC LID used to arranged a formal, two-day, in-person interview process.
 This meant that all applicants who made the interview stage met everyone in the same situation.

-With video conferencing interviews you are unlikely to meet other interviewees.
+Over the past few years, as we have moved to video conferencing interviews it has been less likely that applicants will meet other interviewees.

 Depending on the Zoom set-up, at most you may only briefly meet other interviewees who are also awaiting their interview slot (with a different panel to yours).
-If you do:

-It is likely that everyone will be in the same situation (nervous, and just trying to get in the right frame of mind for their interview).
+If you do: It is likely that everyone will be in the same situation (nervous, and just trying to get in the right frame of mind for their interview).
 Remember that you are not being evaluated by these other interviewees and that you are here for yourself.
-Try not to compare yourself to them and focus on what makes you the best candidate for the programme.
+Try not to compare yourself to them and instead focus on what makes you the best candidate for the programme.
 If you view other interviewees as potential collaborators or colleagues rather than competitors, you will most likely have more pleasant interactions with them.